-Bright Leaf Pictures & Cinema for Peace present
+Bright Leaf Pictures presents

 The Quiet Diplomat